 OverviewA bronchoscopic culture is a laboratory test used to isolate and identify organisms that cause infection in the lungs.
 In order to perform the culture a sample of lung tissue or secretion from the lung is needed.
 A bronchoscope (a thin, flexible fiberoptic tube) is often used to obtain the lung tissue sample.
 Evidence of infection such as abscesses, inflammation, or abnormal secretions may be observed during the procedure.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, Pa.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.